rathore793/glassdoor_job_posting_data_transformation/README.md

 Kaggle is a data science competition platform and online community of data scientists and machine learning practitioners under Google LLC.
 Kaggle enables users to find and publish datasets, explore and build models in a web-based data science environment, work with other data scientists and machine learning engineers, and enter competitions to solve data science challenges.

 ## Dataset
-The following dataset is provided by RASHIK RAHMAN, it was primarily webscrapped from https://www.glassdoor.co.in.
+The following dataset is provided by Rashik Rahman, it was primarily webscrapped from https://www.glassdoor.co.in.
 You can find the details about the dataset on [Kaggle](https://www.kaggle.com/datasets/rashikrahmanpritom/data-science-job-posting-on-glassdoor?select=Uncleaned_DS_jobs.csv).

 ***TODO List:***
 - Examine the data, checking missing values, duplicates, shapes, columns, and information about data.